cheniel/alfred-reference-framework/README.md

 <a href="http://www.alfredforum.com/topic/5-generating-feedback-in-workflows/">Official documentation on the attributes defined in the last three lines.</a>

-That's pretty much all you need.
+That's all you need!
 For more explanation on how to make a ARF workflow in static mode, take a look at <a href="https://github.com/cheniel/alfred-reference-framework/blob/master/arf/data/static.arf">static.arf</a>, which is commented with instructions.

 Make sure that you remove all non-data and non-preference lines (including empty lines and comment lines) before production, as it slows down your search.